anton-rs/kona/book/src/CONTRIBUTING.md

 # Contributing

 Thank you for wanting to contribute!
-Before contributing to this repository, please read through this document, the [book][book], and discuss the change you wish to make via issue or in the development telegram.
+Before contributing to this repository, please read through this document and discuss the change you wish to make via issue or in the development telegram.

 ## Dependencies